 ---|---|---|

-Pet (Alter) Quality | USD$1200-USD $2800+ | (some breeders charge more for females due to the fact that spaying costs more than neutering, also some breeders will charge more for rare or non-traditional color patterns, like Torties , Creams, Lilacs and Flames) |
+Pet (Alter) Quality | USD$1200-USD $2800+ | (some breeders charge more for females because spaying costs more than neutering, also some breeders will charge more for rare or non-traditional color patterns, like Torties, Creams, Lilacs, and Flames) |

-Show (Alter) Quality | USD$1500- USD $4000+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows, but is spayed or neutered. |
+Show (Alter) Quality | USD$1500- USD $4000+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows but is spayed or neutered. |

 Breeder Quality | USD$1800- USD $3000+ | This is a Ragdoll cat that is fit for breeding and should also have been tested to be free of genetic diseases. |

-Show/Breeder Quality | USD$2300- USD $5000+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows, and is also fit for breeding. |
+Show/Breeder Quality | USD$2300- USD $5000+ | This is a Ragdoll cat that is perfectly marked to be shown at cat shows and is also fit for breeding. |

 Price for Pet Quality